-To see substantial health benefits, the U.S. Department of Health recommends that adults should do at least 150 minutes of moderate to high-intensity exercise per week.
+To see substantial health benefits, experts recommend that adults do at least 150 minutes of moderate to high-intensity exercise per week.
 If this is not possible, any amount of physical activity is always preferable to none at all.

 Being overweight (obesity)

-Being overweight, or obesity, is another leading risk factor for cardiovascular disease.
+Being overweight is another leading risk factor for cardiovascular disease.
 Eating an unhealthy diet and being physically inactive are both contributing factors to being overweight, which is generally defined as having a body mass index (BMI) outside the normal range.

 Taking steps to lose weight through lifestyle and dietary changes can help reduce the risk of a range of cardiovascular conditions, including coronary heart disease and congestive heart failure.

 Eating an unhealthy diet is a significant risk factor for cardiovascular disease.
 To lower the risk, a balanced diet made up of plenty of fruits and vegetables, complex carbohydrates and protein should be aimed at and excess fats, salts and sugars avoided.

 Alcohol should also be consumed in moderation, if at all.
 In many countries, this is defined as a maximum of 14 units of alcohol per week, with some experts recommending half that for women.
 The week should include several alcohol-free days.
 One unit is equal to approximately one small glass of beer or wine, or one “shot” of distilled spirits or liquor, e.g. whisky, gin.

 Cardiovascular disease risk factors FAQs

 A: Risk factors for heart disease and other cardiovascular disease include: